Skip to content

 What Mixo actually is (and isn't)

 Mixo was founded in 2022 by Adam Arbolino (co-founder and former CTO of DesignCrowd) and Giles B., out of Sydney, Australia.
 The team is tiny, about 3 people according to Getlatka.
 That sounds like a red flag, but it actually shows up as a positive in their support.
 When you email Mixo, there's a decent chance Adam or Giles personally replies.
-That's rare for any SaaS, let alone one at $7/month.
+That's rare for any SaaS, especially in a category where the first paid tier can still sit around $20/month.

 Over 3 million sites have been launched on the platform according to their homepage.
 Whatever this started as, it's not a weekend project anymore.

 But the name is misleading.
 "AI website builder" implies you can build a website.
 You can't.
-You can build a landing page.
-One page on Basic, up to five on Growth, up to fifty on Premium.
+You can build a landing page or a small business site.
+The current public plan cards position Free as a branded Mixo URL, Business Site as the custom-domain/multi-page tier, and Premium Site as the customization and integrations tier.
 No blog functionality.
 No product listings.
 No shopping cart.
 No payment processing.
 Not even a basic "Buy Now" button that links out to Stripe.

 If you understand that going in, Mixo is genuinely excellent at the one thing it does.